staceybonareri/IPpizzaplanet/README.md

 ## ABOUT PROJECT
-*This project is based on the content relating to javascript and jquery. it entails creating a website known as Delani Studio that captures every aspect of the lesson covered during this week.
+*This project is based on this week's content relating to javascript and jquery. it entails creating a website for a pizza projectthat captures how the user can make as many orders and calculate the price total of the pizza orders.

 ## CONTRIBUTING
 *Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.